 Electives as Differentiated from Outreach

 Interns are required to develop a major outreach focus as well as to participate in more general and varied outreach topics throughout the year.
-The outreach director provides general supervision of outreach.
-This supervision may be augmented by supervision from other staff with expertise in relevant content areas.
+The Assistant Director for Prevention provides general supervision of outreach.
+This supervision may be augmented by supervision from other staff with expertise in relevant content areas and by staff who co-facilitate or observe an intern providing a program.
+Those co-facilitators/observers will provide feedback to the intern directly as well as to the Assistant Director for Prevention about their observations.

-The following list provides examples of potential elective activities, but is in no way exhaustive.
-Interns may, in consultation with the training director, create whatever unique training activity that they wish, utilizing any campus resources that are available.
+The following list provides examples of potential elective activities but is in no way exhaustive.

 Examples of Elective Activities

-Assistant Director for Outreach and Consultation: Intern assists with the coordination of general outreach administration and peer education program, and takes on additional tasks as agreed upon by the intern and the assistant director of outreach and diversity.
+Assistant Director for Prevention: Intern may assist with the coordination of general outreach administration and peer education programs, and/or take on additional tasks as agreed upon by the intern and the Assistant Director for Prevention.

-Clinical Services Director: Intern learns about the various clinical services duties and activities (e.g. managing the clinical services system and procedures, managing unusual clinical and case management situations, interfacing with office staff with respect to clinical functions, resolving any difficulty that affects the smooth operation of the Counseling Center), handles or collaborates on selected routine tasks (e.g. coordinating requests for release of records and reports, convene the Suicide Tracking System meetings at times, data production and maintenance, and any of the above items), and takes on additional tasks as agreed upon by the intern and clinical services director.
+Clinical Services Director: Intern may learn about the various clinical services duties and activities (e.g. managing the clinical services system and procedures, development of policies and procedures and scope and methods of services, and resolving any difficulty that affects the smooth operation of the Counseling Center).
+Intern may handle or collaborate on selected routine tasks (e.g. coordinating requests for release of records and reports about clinical services provided at the center, data production and maintenance), and may take on additional tasks as agreed upon by the intern and the Assistant Director of Clinical Services.

 Clinical Services with a Particular Population